hjameel/http-proxy/README.md

 TODO
 ----
-- Request a hello world page from nginx
+- [x] Request a hello world page from nginx-
-- Proxy to the hello world page hosted in nginx
+- [ ] Proxy to the hello world page hosted in nginx